Think about the last time you ordered something expensive online.

 Here are other major benefits of e-POD:

-There's also no risk of loss or damage as there is with paper POD.
+There's also no risk of lost or damaged receipts, as there is with paper POD.

 Provide faster service